bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 6. How are arrays allocated?
 7. Legal to pass an array as an argument?

-# Rust and the Heap
+# Piling On - Rust and the Heap

 Example: How to trigger a heap allocation